 |3 or more||3|

-vCLS VMs run in every cluster even if cluster services like vSphere DRS or vSphere HA are not enabled on the cluster.
-The lifecycle operations of vCLS VMs are managed by vCenter services like ESX Agent Manager and Workload Control Plane. vCLS VMs do not support NiC cards.
+vCLS VMs run in every cluster even if cluster services like vSphere DRS or vSphere HA are not activated on the cluster.
+The life cycle operations of vCLS VMs are managed by vCenter Server services like ESX Agent Manager and Workload Control Plane. vCLS VMs do not support NICs.

-A cluster enabled with vCLS can contain ESXi hosts of different versions if the ESXi versions are compatible with vCenter Server. vCLS works with both vLCM and VUM managed clusters and runs in all vSphere license SKU clusters.
+A cluster activated with vCLS can contain ESXi hosts of different versions if the ESXi versions are compatible with vCenter Server. vCLS works with vSphere Lifecycle Manager clusters.

-If DRS is non-functional this does not mean that DRS is disabled.
-Existing DRS settings and resource pools survive across a lost vCLS VMs quorum. vCLS health turns Unhealthy only in a DRS enabled cluster when vCLS VMs are not running and the first instance of DRS is skipped because of this. vCLS health will stay Degraded on a non-DRS enabled cluster when at least one vCLS VM is not running.
+If DRS is non-functional this does not mean that DRS is deactivated.
+Existing DRS settings and resource pools survive across a lost vCLS VMs quorum. vCLS health turns Unhealthy only in a DRS activated cluster when vCLS VMs are not running and the first instance of DRS is skipped because of this. vCLS health will stay Degraded on a non-DRS activated cluster when at least one vCLS VM is not running.